platipodium/mossco-code/doc/reference_manual/src/recipes/r18_adding_boundary_conditions.markdown

 Create a netcdf file suitable for the `netcdf_input_component`, which contains information on the target variables.
 Mask all points that should *not* be forced by setting a `missing_value`.
 For example, if you want to force at the left edge (index i=1) only in a 3D field (i,j,k), then set all values at (2:n,:,:) to missing_value.

 Create the configuration file for your `netcdf_input_component`, i.e. a file containing at least the  `filename:` key to point to your boundary netcdf file.

-Optionally, you can use the `include:` and `exclude:` lists to limit the names of variables read, and you can rename variables with the `alias:` key.
+> Optionally, you can use the `include:` and `exclude:` lists to limit the names of variables read, and you can rename variables with the `alias:` key, and you can choose the temporal interpolation: method

 ## Creating/appending to the coupling specification